Pacman Frog Health Problems – The Complete Guide

 The simplest way of checking if your pet has parasites is by regularly checking its feces.
 Also, weight loss is quite common.

-Dry skin is something that a frog produces in order to try surviving when there is not enough humidity in the terrarium.
+Dry skin is something that a frog produces in order to try to survive when there is not enough humidity in the terrarium.

 Pacman frogs breathe with the help of their skin.
 That is why it is crucially important for their enclosures to be clean and to have a minimum of 70 percent humidity levels.